by Suzanne Morphet

 “Nudity is obligatory,” said the man from Leukerbad’s tourism office when I enquired about one of the most intriguing hydrotherapy options in this Swiss spa town.

 I had never bathed nude in public before – not unless you count some occasional skinny-dipping in my youth – but that was among friends.
 Leukerbad’s Roman-Irish Bath would be with strangers, men and women.

-I try them all before heading to Walliser Alpentherme, where I’ve worked up my courage to try the Roman-Irish Bath.
+I try them all before heading to Walliser Alpentherme, where I’ve worked up my courage to try hydrotherapy in the Roman-Irish Bath.

 The name isn’t a stretch since Roman coins from the time of Vespasian have been found in Leukerbad, so Romans were here before me, no doubt naked as well.
 (The name also references 19th-century Irish bathhouses.)

 The main bathing area is meant to resemble the inner courtyard of a Roman senator’s villa with two interlocking pools.
 Saunas, steam baths, and a massage room are tucked out of sight behind crimson-red walls.

 Upon arrival, I enter the women’s changing room, shed my clothes and have a shower – the first step in the Roman-Irish hydrotherapy bathing ritual.

 This process involves warming, cooling and cleansing the body in 11 stages, each for a prescribed time and temperature.
 Because visits are scheduled, you see only a few other people.
 Still, when I arrive at stage five’s soap-brush massage, two naked men are right behind me.

 I quickly flop face-down onto the table, hoping to cover as much of my private anatomy as possible.
 The attendant shakes her head.
 ‘Onto your back,’ she motions.